 Joe Pellettieri, a developer for the novelty gift maker Gemmy Industries, credited his wife for sparking the idea for his best-selling singing fish Big Mouth Billy Bass.
 Pellettieri's wife mentioned that the company didn't sell anything for the outdoorsmen crowd, and so the developer bought the rights to “Take Me to the River” and “Don't Worry, Be Happy,” and the Big Mouth Billy Bass was born.
 The singing mounted fish became a surprising success, selling a rumored $100 million worth of novelty gifts.

-Sony's second generation video game console, the Playstation 2, is the best selling system ever made.
+Sony's second-generation video game console, the Playstation 2, is the best-selling system ever made.
 In 2011, Sony announced it had just sold its 150 millionth PS2.
-The PS2 went head-to-head with Sega's Dreamcast, Nintendo's GameCube and Microsoft's Xbox and outdueled them all.
-Sony's PS2 brought in a ridiculous $250 million when it came out.
+The PS2 went head-to-head with Sega's Dreamcast, Nintendo's GameCube, and Microsoft's Xbox, and outdueled them all.
+Sony's PS2 brought in $250 million when it came out.

 On Oct.
 23, 2001, Steve Jobs, in jeans and his black turtleneck, announced the release of the first iPod.
 The announcement was met skeptically—at the time, it was unclear if there was a market for an MP3 player from Apple.
 By 2011, Apple had sold over 304 million iPods, and the technology and design became a framework for the world-changing iPhone.

 iRobot in September 2002 released the first Roomba, a robotic vacuum that navigates around a house with a series of sensors.
 The Roomba feels like the stuff of sci-fi fantasy and captured the public's attention.
 By 2004, iRobot had sold 1 million Roombas.